Scale3-Labs/fynetune-terraform-azure/README.md

 - You may now sign in to the application by launching the output URL from the terraform apply.
 - Use the root login if you haven't configured SSO
+- Enter your license key at the prompt
 - Refer to the environment variables below to further customize the application to meet your enterprise requirements.

 ## Reference Environment Variables